Jeffrey R. Judd

 She started piano lessons at age seven and continues to play as an adult.
 She also played clarinet in her high school band and in her early adult years started playing the flute.
 She enjoys singing in church choirs and performing pieces for special music.

 Aside from her love of music, she loves serving at her church, baking, gardening and reading.
 Valerie and her husband, Mr. Lynn Knower, reside in Williamsport.
 Lynn is a librarian at a local book distributor.
-Their daughter Rachel lives and works in Pittsburgh, PA and their son Phillip currently is attending Cairn University in Langhorne, PA.
+Their daughter Rachel lives and works in Pittsburgh, PA and their son Phillip lives and works in Hartford, CT.

 Valerie greets you as you enter the shop, answers the phone and assists with all administrative duties.